strizhov/thunderdome/README.md

-thunderdome a client/server tool to measure end-to-end bandwidth.
+thunderdome: a client/server tool to measure end-to-end bandwidth.